 Find Ways to Save Every Day

-Through all of this make sure you still have an allowance and some fun money to spend on things so you do not go crazy as you try to save.
+It's important to note that as you go through this process, make sure you still permit yourself an allowance and some fun money to spend on things so you don't feel deprived and resentful as you try to save.

 Prioritize Your Savings

 Once you are out of debt, and saving money, it is important to have clear goals for your savings.
-You may want to purchase a home and need a down payment for that.
-You should pay for your vacations and gifts in cash and you may be saving for that.
+You may want to purchase a home, which requires a substantial down payment.
+You should always pay for your vacations and gifts in cash — that's a common savings goal.
 You should also work toward saving up and paying for a car in cash.
-Some of your savings may be primarily for wealth building, buying investment properties or investing in the stock market.
-It helps to know where you want the money to go because it helps you stay motivated to reach your savings goals.
+Finally, some of your savings may be allocated for wealth building, buying investment properties or investing in the stock market.
+In short, it helps to know where you want your money to go because it helps you stay motivated to reach your savings goals.

 Make Saving a Habit

-Making saving money a life long habit can help relieve the stress of managing your money.
-It will open up doors for you and help make everything just a little bit easier.
-As you make saving a priority, you will begin to research prices before you go to the store.
-This can stop impulse purchases and make you more aware of what you are spending.
-You will also make your saving automatic with a monthly transfer of the amount you want to save.
-You cannot expect your financial situation to change until you make saving a priority.
+If you make saving money a lifelong habit, it can help relieve the stress of managing your money.
+As you make saving a priority, you will begin to automatically research prices before you go to the store.
+This will help stop impulse purchases and make you more aware of what you are spending.
+You can also build your savings automatically with a monthly transfer of the amount you want to save.
+The important thing is to start small and incorporate these habits into your daily life.
+You can't expect your financial situation to change until you make saving a priority.